Travel Information for Visiting Congress

 We've used AirBnB many times, and you can find good deals, though the quality of the experience can vary.
 Make sure to read through the past user reviews and consider your location carefully when selecting this option.

 Take the metro.
 It's easy.
 It's cheap (fares start around $2).
 And it's usually reliable.
 Do note that the Washington D.C.
-Metro system (WMATA) is one of the busiest in the nation, and it can struggle to handle demand at peak hours.
-These peaks are normally during the morning and evening rush hour, where trains will be packed to the brim with riders.
+Metro system (WMATA) is one of the busiest in the nation and can struggle to handle demand at peak hours.
+These peaks are normally during the morning and evening rush hour, and trains will be packed to the brim with riders.
 Google Maps will provide you transit directions using the Metro that is pretty reliable, and always give yourself some buffer when getting around.

 Parking will be expensive, and we recommend you plan in advance to find a garage near Capitol Hill.